lsst-dm/docsteady/docs/execution.rst

 If neither of these are done the username and password will be prompted interactively.

 Personal Jira credentials may be used.
-For CI purposes, a general set of credentials are available, as specified in section auth_.
+For CI purposes, a general set of credentials are available, as specified in section :ref:`auth`.

-In order to execute any of the docsteady commands described in the following subsections, a conda environment providing docsteady must be activated, as described in install_.
+In order to execute any of the docsteady commands described in the following subsections, a conda environment providing docsteady must be activated, as described in :ref:`install`.

 Use ``--help`` to get the list of available options for each of the docsteady commands.

+.. _quick:

+Quick quide
+############

+- ``generate-spec``: to generate a Test Specification (baselining test cases)
+- ``generate-report``: for test plans and reports
+- ``generate-vcd``: to generate the Verification Control Documents
+- ``baseline-ve``: to generate Verification Elements baseline documents.

+More details on the procedures and logic applied in the document generation is available in this SPIE Paper :cite:`DMTN-140`.

 Test Specification Generation
 #############################